Overview

 Use of Force & Deadly Force Law

 Texas Penal Code Chapter 9.
-When lethal force is legally justified, the duty to retreat (or lack thereof), the Castle Doctrine, and the legal aftermath of a defensive shooting.
-This is not legal advice — it's the foundation of informed decision-making.
+When lethal force is legally justified, the duty to retreat (or lack thereof), Stand Your Ground and Castle Doctrine, and the legal aftermath of a defensive shooting.
+This is not legal advice — it's the foundation for sound decision-making in a threat situation.

 Gear Selection & Carry Systems

-Holsters, belts, and cover garments that actually work.
-We evaluate the tradeoffs between carry positions (AIWB, 3–4 o'clock, appendix, small of back, shoulder) and help you build a system for your body type and daily routine.
+Holsters, bags, purses, belts, and cover garments.
+We evaluate the tradeoffs between concealment types and carry positions, and help you build a system for your body type and daily routine.

 Situational Awareness